MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/web-pubsub-client-readme.md

 ## JavaScript Bundle

 To use this client library in the browser, first, you need to use a bundler.
-For details on how to do this, please refer to our [bundling documentation](https://github.com/Azure/azure-sdk-for-js/blob/@azure/web-pubsub-client_1.0.0-beta.1/documentation/Bundling.md).
+For details on how to do this, please refer to our [bundling documentation](https://github.com/Azure/azure-sdk-for-js/blob/@azure/web-pubsub-client_1.0.0-beta.2/documentation/Bundling.md).

-Refer to the browser sample [samples-browser](https://github.com/Azure/azure-sdk-for-js/tree/@azure/web-pubsub-client_1.0.0-beta.1/sdk/web-pubsub/web-pubsub-client/samples-browser).
+Refer to the browser sample [samples-browser](https://github.com/Azure/azure-sdk-for-js/tree/@azure/web-pubsub-client_1.0.0-beta.2/sdk/web-pubsub/web-pubsub-client/samples-browser).

 ## Key concepts

 ### Connection

-A connection, also known as a client or a client connection, represents an individual WebSocket connection connected to the Web PubSub service.
-When successfully connected, a unique connection ID is assigned to this connection by the Web PubSub service.
+A connection, also known as a client or a client connection, represents an individual WebSocket connection connected to the Web PubSub.
+When successfully connected, a unique connection ID is assigned to this connection by the Web PubSub.
 Each `WebPubSubClient` creates its own exclusive connection.

 ### Recovery